What to look for when choosing childcare

 Rightly, there is a lot of talk these days about natural educational toys and equipment.
 While most centres have the basic equipment, take a look at the shelves and resource materials available to teachers.
 Is it adaptable, does it allow for multiple uses or is it just gimmick or ‘look good’ equipment?
 Remember, children often love the box more than the toy!
 It’s creative play that children need.
 Don’t be bedazzled by modern, fancy furniture.

 Early Childhood Teaching has come a long way in the last 40 years.
 Childcare used to be about mum’s and grandmothers taking care of children and was governed by the ministry of social welfare.
 Then in the 1980’s the Ministry of Education took over.
-The caregivers became ‘teachers’, a teaching degree was created and required.
+The caregivers became ‘teachers’, an early childhood teaching degree was created and required.

 This improved many aspects of childcare and was an important move.
 Teachers had a better academic understanding of early childhood development, childhood disease, how to identify disorders or learning needs etc.